TodePond/TodePondDotCom/wikiblogarden/my-name/todepond/readme.md

 Luckily, a woman known as [SnickerPuffs](https://steamcommunity.com/id/holysnickerpuffs/) managed to grab the BUE's content before it went down, and she rebuilt the site from scratch.

 Since then, SnickerPuffs has kept the BUE up and available [here](https://jboby1.github.io/BUEv2/index.html).
 And she [changed and added](https://github.com/Jboby1/BUEv2/commits/master) lots of things too, which I think is really nice.
+It's different enough now that it's her own sequel, "the BUE v2".

 > Her site does [credit](https://jboby1.github.io/BUEv2/credits.html) the wrong person as having created the BUE (and Tightrope, which I'll get to next), but that's all okay with me.
 [Trotim](https://ko-fi.com/trotim) is a very worthy person to get credit in this case, after all.